-With temperatures plummeting to Arctic levels, the Animal Rescue League of Boston wants to remind pet owners that frigid conditions can endanger the well-being, safety, and the lives of the pets we love.
+Winter is finally here in New England, and with the first cold snap upon us, the Animal Rescue League of Boston (ARL) reminds pet owners to take cold-weather precautions to protect pets -- frigid conditions can endanger the well-being, safety, and the lives of the pets we love.

-Here are things to keep in mind:
+Here are some things to keep in mind not just for this arctic blast, but for the remainder of winter:

 - 1. Prepare your dog for the elements.
 If you have a longer coat dog, let it grow out for the winter; it will provide warmth and protection from the cold.
 For shorter coat dogs, sweaters, coats and booties can go a long way to protect your pooch. - 2.
 Wipe off your dog's paws and stomach.
 Sidewalks are treated with a number of chemicals.
 These chemicals can irritate your dog's paws, and can be poisonous if ingested.
 When coming in from the cold, clean and dry your dog's stomach to keep them healthy! - 3.
 Keep outdoor trips quick.
 Bathroom breaks or walks, keep it short and sweet and keep your pets indoors as much as possible. - 4.
 Never leave your dog alone in a cold car.
-Many Massachusetts residents are aware that it's illegal to keep an animal in a hot car, it's ALSO illegal to keep your animal in a cold car.
+Many Massachusetts residents are aware that it's illegal to keep an animal in a hot car, under the same law it's ALSO illegal to keep your animal in a cold car (Ma.
+Ch.
+140, Section 174F. (a) A person shall not confine an animal in a motor vehicle in a manner that could reasonably be expected to threaten the health of the animal due to exposure to extreme heat or cold).
 When going out, leave your animals at home. - 5.
 Pay attention to your pet's grooming and health.
 An animal with a matted coat cannot keep him or herself warm!
-Long-haired pets especially during heavy periods of shedding, need extra help maintaining a healthy coat.
-Senior pets also suffer from increased arthritis pain in the cold, so check with your veterinarian on how to keep your pet comfortable.
+Long-haired pets especially during heavy periods of shedding,